-2 top exhibits from entry #50145, 50146, 50147 may be selected for State Fair.
+2 top exhibits from entry #50145, 50146, 50147, 50148 may be selected for State Fair.

-Due to space se restrictions, Civic Engagement 1,2 &amp; 3 exhibits are limited to 2'6" wide and 15" deep.
+Due to space restrictions, Civic Engagement 1,2 & 3 exhibits are limited to 2'6" wide and 15" deep.
 CLASS # PROJECT 50145 Civic Engagement 1: Exhibit a display illustrating one of the following options: personal information about yourself - who you are, things you like to do, things you are good at, your favorites; your feelings and how you handle these feelings; your family, their responsibilities, how you work together; OR the Family Pedigree that may include family group pages.
 50146 Civic Engagement 2: Exhibit a display illustrating one of the following options: your neighborhood; how you were a good neighbor or led a service project for your community; OR a Citizenship Challenge that you helped organize and lead (see the project book for details).
-50147 Civic Engagement 3: Exhibit a display illustrating one of the activities that you completed within your project as it relates to one of the following categories in the manual: Government; Business and Industry; Transportation, Communication &amp; Utilities; Culture &amp; Heritage; Natural Resources &amp; Environment; Education; Organizations within your community; Tourism; OR Support Systems within your community.
-Civic Engagement Ready4Life Challenge
+50147 Civic Engagement 3: Exhibit a display illustrating one of the activities that you completed within your project as it relates to one of the following categories in the manual: Government; Business and Industry; Transportation, Communication & Utilities; Culture & Heritage; Natural Resources & Environment; Education; Organizations within your community; Tourism; OR Support Systems within your community.
+50148 Civic Engagement Group Exhibit (SF 50148)